Safe sleep

 - Always lay your baby on their back for sleep, at naps and at night.

-- Baby should sleep in a safety-approved crib, bassinet, or pack-n-play with a fitted sheet.
+- Baby should sleep in a safety-approved crib, bassinet, or pack-n-play covered with a fitted sheet.

 - Dress your baby in a sleeper or sleep sack for comfort and warmth during sleep.

-- Keep baby’s crib in your bedroom, close to your bed for at least the first 6 months.
+- Keep baby’s crib in your bedroom, close to your bed ideally for the first 6 months after birth.

-- Feed your baby breast milk for at least the first 2 months or longer if you wish.
+- Feed your baby breast milk for at least the first 2 months and longer if you so desire.

 - Give your baby a pacifier for naps and at bedtime.